pgonzaga/rails_sitemap/README.md

 gem 'rails_sitemap'
 ```

 It will generate an index sitemap.
-This sitemap will have a reference to geo-sitemap, attachment-sitemap and location sitemap
+This sitemap will have a reference to geo-sitemap, attachment-sitemap, location sitemap and post-sitemap

 ```xml
 <sitemapindex